Issue #544

 If you only have a few, you can easily make a dpi function to do your lookup or faster something like this instead (untested): Note that using `systemc stuff disables some optimizations.

-Updated by Wilson Snyder 10 months ago
+#4 Updated by Wilson Snyder over 6 years ago

 Fixed lookup line to "mem_data[",y,"]".